Mineral vs Chemical Sunscreen

 For those of us here at Babo Botanicals, there’s no question: mineral sunscreen is our favorite, hands down!

-We like the idea of high-quality, effective sun protection that also keeps our bodies and the coral reefs healthy and happy.
+We like the idea of high-quality, effective sun protection that also keeps our bodies healthy and happy.

 If you’ve decided to go this route as well, here are a few tips and reminders.

 1) Choose Clear Zinc Sunscreen

 Choosing to use mineral sunscreen doesn’t automatically mean you have to sacrifice your looks.
 If you’re hesitant to use mineral sunscreen because you’re afraid it’ll leave a white cast on your skin, Babo Botanicals will be your best friend.

 Babo Botanicals’s Clear Zinc Sunscreen goes on clear and is very easy to rub in, so you don’t have to worry about being left with that white cast.
 It’s also dermatologist tested and fragrance-free for those of you with sensitive skin.
 That’s a win all around!